KenjiEndo15/breakingbAD/docs/laboratory/content.rst

 Boxes
 -----
 Vagrant is used in the project to retreive an image for the OS.
-Once the image is retreived, linked clones are created based on a master.
+Once the image is retrieved, linked clones are created based on a master.

 .. list-table::
     :header-rows: 1